1NCE-GmbH/1nce-iot-c-sdk/README.md

 1NCE IoT C SDK releases will follow a [Semantic versioning](https://en.wikipedia.org/wiki/Software_versioning#Semantic_versioning)
 Given a version number MAJOR.MINOR.PATCH, increment the:
 * MAJOR version when you make incompatible SDK changes,
-* MINOR version when you add functionality in a backwards compatible manner,
+* MINOR version when you add functionality in a backward-compatible manner,
-* PATCH version when you make backwards compatible bug fixes.
+* PATCH version when you make backward-compatible bug fixes.

 ## Getting start

 **This section shows you:**

-* How to get certificate using 1nce onboarding end point.
+* How to get a certificate using 1nce onboarding endpoint.
 * How to process the certificate to make it usable for AWS services.
-* How to get the identity and pre-shared key using 1nce onboarding end point. (for CoAP application).
+* How to get the identity and pre-shared key using 1nce onboarding endpoint. (for CoAP application).
 * How to use 1NCE Translation Service to reduce the data (and/ or Energy) consumption.

 ### The Scenario

-The Example shows how to set up and integrate 1nce SDK in Embedded Application written in C.
+The example shows how to set up and integrate 1nce SDK in Embedded Application written in C.

 This Example includes two cases:
 * Offload certificates.